HamedSiasi/go-router-server/readme.md

 # Mongo DB And Security

 In Mongo on the Sgonico server a single set of web log-in details have been created.
 They are username (actually e-mail, but we never e-mail to it): "one@astellia", password: "crazy8".
-If you ever need to create new ones, this can be done through the Add User menu on the wev interface.
+If you ever need to create new ones, this can be done through the Add User menu on the web interface.
 If you ever need to disable security for any reason, find the file app_store.js in static/src/js/stores and change the line:

 var _isLoggedIn = false;